S0d4D3v/pymind/README.md

 git clone https://github.com/S0d4D3v/mastermind.git
 ```
 If you chose to download it as a zip file, extract it.
-Execute **index** by opening it or by running the following command :
+Execute **index** by opening it or by running the following command in linux (ensure you have python installed) :
 ```sh
 python3.12 ./index
 ```